jaegertracing/documentation/content/docs/1.18/deployment.md

 The storage type can be passed via `SPAN_STORAGE_TYPE` environment variable.
 Valid values are `cassandra`, `elasticsearch`, `kafka` (only as a buffer), `grpc-plugin`, `badger` (only with all-in-one) and `memory` (only with all-in-one).

 As of version 1.6.0, it's possible to use multiple storage types at the same time by providing a comma-separated list of valid types to the `SPAN_STORAGE_TYPE` environment variable.
 It's important to note that all listed storage types are used for writing, but only the first type in the list will be used for reading and archiving.

+For large scale production deployment the Jaeger team [recommends Elasticsearch backend over Cassandra](../faq/#what-is-the-recommended-storage-backend).

 ### Memory